Nonfinite verb: Examples

 Despite the fact that the verbs in bold have the same outward appearance, the first in each pair is finite and the second is nonfinite.
 To distinguish the finite and nonfinite uses, one has to consider the environments in which they appear.
 Finite verbs in English usually appear as the leftmost verb in a verb catena.
 For details of verb inflection in English, see English verbs.

 Categories

 English

-In English, a nonfinite verb may constitute:
+In English, a nonfinite verb form may constitute: